Backpacking the Colorado Collegiate Loop

 Town and resupply access is quite accessible from the several paved road crossings.
 The trail does cross many more dirt Forest Service roads, some more traveled than others.
 We do not recommend using these for trail or town access as traffic is light.

-Hiking apps like the Farout guide or the Colorado Trail Databook are up to date and easy to use.
+Hiking apps like the Farout guide or the Colorado Trail Databook are up-to-date and easy to use.

 Terrain